B1nus/wezy/README.md

 $ crust program.crs -t    Test
 $ crust program.crs -d    Debug
 ```
+# Installation
+Package managers or just an exacutable?
 # Webassembly
-crust compiles to a web application which can be executed using `$ crust program.crs -r`.
+crust compiles to webassembly and uses [WASI](#WASI) for important functionality.
+Run your program with `$ crust program.crs -r`.
-> [!IMPORTANT]
-> This is a temporary and (in my opinion) disgusting solution. crust was intended to use [WASI](https://wasi.dev/) instead of relying on a browser but too many features we're missing from the API.
 ## WASI
 The Webassembly System Interface ([WASI](https://wasi.dev/)) is a set of API's to perform certain tasks in webassembly outside of a browser context.
-For example [reading files](https://github.com/WebAssembly/wasi-filesystem?tab=readme-ov-file#goals), [using sockets](https://github.com/WebAssembly/wasi-sockets) or [using webgpu](https://github.com/WebAssembly/wasi-webgpu?tab=readme-ov-file#introduction).
-WASI is still in its infancy but in the near future crust won't have to rely on a browser.
+For example [using files](https://github.com/WebAssembly/wasi-filesystem?tab=readme-ov-file#goals), [using sockets](https://github.com/WebAssembly/wasi-sockets) or [using webgpu](https://github.com/WebAssembly/wasi-webgpu?tab=readme-ov-file#introduction).
+WASI is still in its infancy and crust will introduce features such as a `graphics` module once they are introduced to WASI.
 # Game Development
 ## Graphics programming
+> [!NOTE]
-crust has a module called `graphics` for using [webgpu](https://en.wikipedia.org/wiki/WebGPU).
-Include it using `load graphics`.
+> crust will soon have a module called `graphics` for using [webgpu](https://en.wikipedia.org/wiki/WebGPU). crust is waiting for the [webgpu WASI API](https://github.com/WebAssembly/wasi-webgpu?tab=readme-ov-file#introduction).
 ## Networking, input and audio
-crust has the modules `network`, `input` and `audio` which you can import using the `load` keyword. crust is currently using javascript for this functionality but will transition to using WASI as it matures.
+> [!IMPORTANT]
+> Figure out the state of the modules `network`, `input` and `audio` in WASI.
 # Types
 ```
 i64